 The Academic Technology Roundtable serves as a forum for discussion of issues concerning teaching and its intersection with technology.
-Although participation of faculty in the roundtable has diminished somewhat in recent years, Wesleyan has hired a CIO who may be able to re-energize this activity.
+Although participation of faculty in the roundtable has diminished somewhat in recent years, Wesleyan is in the process of hiring a CIO who may be able to re-energize this activity.
 [For more on the Academic Technology Roundtable, see Standard Four, footnote vii.]